 A conduct disorder refers to any of a group of serious emotional and behavioral problems in children and adolescents.
 Children with conduct disorders frequently behave in extremely troubling, socially unacceptable, and often illegal ways, though they feel justified in their actions and show little to no empathy for their victims.
-Others may view these children as simply “bad boys” or “bad girls,” without realizing they have a mental disorder.
-Conduct disorder may be diagnosed in adulthood, but symptoms most commonly begin by the age of 16.
-Some children who have conduct disorder go on to develop a similar condition known as antisocial personality disorder as adults.
+Others may view these children as simply “bad kids,” without realizing they have a disorder.
+Conduct disorder may be diagnosed in adulthood, but symptoms most commonly appear around ages 8 to 16.
+Some children who have conduct disorder go on to develop a similar condition known as antisocial personality disorder in adults.

 Symptoms of conduct disorder generally fall into four categories:

 - Aggressive behavior toward people and animals.
 This includes bullying, threatening, physical violence, use of a weapon, physical cruelty to people or animals, and forcing someone to perform a sexual act.

 - Property destruction, including setting fires and purposefully destroying property.

 - Deceit or theft, including lying, shoplifting, and breaking into someone else’s property with the intent to steal.